ChanChiChoi/awesome-automl/README.md

 - [tobegit3hub/advisor](https://github.com/tobegit3hub/advisor):    Advisor is the hyper parameters tuning system for black box optimization
 - [HIPS/Spearmint](https://github.com/HIPS/Spearmint):    Spearmint is a software package to perform Bayesian optimization.
 The Software is designed to automatically run experiments (thus the code name spearmint) in a manner that iteratively adjusts a number of parameters so as to minimize some objective in as few runs as possible
 - [claesenm/Optunity](https://github.com/claesenm/optunity):    Optunity is a library containing various optimizers for hyperparameter tuning.
 Hyperparameter tuning is a recurrent problem in many machine learning tasks, both supervised and unsupervised.
 Tuning examples include optimizing regularization or kernel parameters
+- [cmccarthy1/automl](https://github.com/cmccarthy1/automl):The automated machine learning library described here is built largely on the tools available within the machine learning toolkit.
+The purpose of this framework is to provide users with the ability to automate the process of applying machine learning techniques to real-world problems.
+In the absence of expert machine learning engineers this handles the following processes within a traditional workflow
 - [zygmuntz/HyperBand](https://github.com/zygmuntz/hyperband):    The goal is to provide a fully functional implementation of Hyperband, as well as a number of ready to use functions for a number of models (classifiers and regressors)
 - [ClimbsRocks/auto_ml](https://github.com/ClimbsRocks/auto_ml):Automates the whole machine learning process, making it super easy to use for both analytics, and getting real-time predictions in production.A quick overview of buzzwords, this project automates:1)Analytics (pass in data, and auto_ml will tell you the relationship of each variable to what it is you're trying to predict).2)Feature Engineering (particularly around dates, and NLP).3)Robust Scaling (turning all values into their scaled versions between the range of 0 and 1, in a way that is robust to outliers, and works with sparse data).4)Feature Selection (picking only the features that actually prove useful).5)Data formatting (turning a DataFrame or a list of dictionaries into a sparse matrix, one-hot encoding categorical variables, taking the natural log of y for regression problems, etc).6)Model Selection (which model works best for your problem- we try roughly a dozen apiece for classification and regression problems, including favorites like XGBoost if it's installed on your machine).7)Hyperparameter Optimization (what hyperparameters work best for that model).8)Big Data (feed it lots of data- it's fairly efficient with resources).9)Unicorns (you could conceivably train it to predict what is a unicorn and what is not).10)Ice Cream (mmm, tasty...).11)Hugs (this makes it much easier to do your job, hopefully leaving you more time to hug those those you care about).
 - [jgreenemi/Parris](https://github.com/jgreenemi/Parris):Parris is a tool for automating the training of machine learning algorithms.
 If you're the kind of person that works on ML algorithms and spends too much time setting up a server to run it on, having to log into it to monitor its progress, etc., then you will find this tool helpful.
 No need to SSH into instances to get your training jobs done